turingschool/front-end-curriculum/projects/whats-cookin-part-two.md

 ## Testing
 * 4: Application covers all aspects of the application including various flows and covers both happy/sad paths.
 Tests must be passing to be considered.
 * 3: Application is well tested but fails to cover some features and only tests for happy paths.
 Tests use smaller, sample data files as input rather than the large, original data files.
+Some use of beforeEach to DRY up tests.
 Tests must be passing to be considered.
 * 2: Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and some tests do not reflect changes made to implementation.
+No use of beforeEach to DRY up tests.
 Tests must be passing to be considered.
 * 1: Tests have not been updated to reflect changes made in refactor.
 There is not enough test coverage, and some tests might be failing.

-## Sass
-* 4: Application fulfills all requirements previously mentioned, and has Sass functionality that goes above and beyond an MVP (see extensions).
-* 3: The application has well-factored Sass with all styles separated out into logical stylesheets.
-Mixins or extends, variables, (appropriate) nesting and color functions have been utilized well.
-* 2: Application adds organization for the whole stylesheet and within rules, but multiple Sass files have not been utilized.
-All Sass code lives in a single file, and only makes use of variables.
-There is some duplication in the codebase, and there may be some unnecessary selectors or tags.
-* 1: The application makes little to no use of Sass and is not separated into logical stylesheets.
-There are many instances of duplication.

 ## Accessibility
 * 4: Has an audit score of 100% and has gone above and beyond accessibility requirements (see extensions).